holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 At any given time, the then-current results of a Circle’s Governance Process define its acting **_“Governance”_**.

-Only those outputs listed in this section are valid Governance for a circle; no one may capture other outputs within the Circle’s Governance records.
+Only those outputs listed in this section are valid Governance for a Circle; no one may capture other outputs within the Circle’s Governance records.

 ### 3.2 Changing Governance